APISuite/apisuite-be/README.md

 When the server is running, API documentation is served on `/api-docs`.

+## Observability

+This API has an health check endpoint in `/health`.
+Check the API spec for more details.

+It also provides Prometheus parsable metrics in `/metrics`.

 ## Development

 - Node.js version is kept in `.nvmrc`.
 Running `nvm use` in the terminal should give you the right version